jrpereirajr/iris-global-python-dict/README.md

 ## Todo list:

-- Implement serialization/deserialization to Python collection types
+- Implement serialization/deserialization to Python general purpose built-in containers such as dict, list, set and tuple
 - Do some performance tests